joysofmisery/TechChallengeAzure/challenge3/README.md

 # solution

-I'm unable to answer this question as this is someting I've not worked on till date.
+I'm unable to answer this question as this is something I've not worked on till date.